 The LatteGo milk system is automatic milk frothing, which means you can get frothed or steamed milk with a press of a button.
 It’s easy to use as the LatteGo system is one container that you fill with milk and clip to the machine.

-Then, choose the milk froth level with your beverage, and push a button to start frothing.
+Then, choose the milk froth level with your beverage and push a button to start frothing.
 The device will mix air and milk at high speed in the frothing chamber, and once it’s done, the milk is automatically poured into your cup.

-The milk holder has notches that tell you how much milk to pour.
 I also liked that there aren’t any tubes where the milk can get stuck and spoil.
 The cleaning is extremely easy.
 All you have to do is detach the milk container and rinse it underwater.

-LatteGo 3200 comes with a ceramic flat burr grinder.
+LatteGo 4300 comes with a ceramic flat burr grinder.
 Ceramic grinders are among the best.
 They are extremely precise and last for years.
 You can choose between 12 grind sizes and customize your shot — increase the strength and lower water volume.

 Who is it for?
 If you’re looking for a super-automatic espresso machine with an automatic frother and a high-quality grinder, this is the one.

-Check out our full Philips 3200 LatteGo review.
+Read our full Philips LatteGo 4300 review.

 Pros